gohjy/nush-timetable-data/SUBJECT_CODES.md

 # Subject Codes

+> [!WARNING]
+>
+> This list is likely to be **updated or deprecated** in the near future.
+Proceed with caution.
+If in doubt, **only include `courseCode`**.

 Below are the values that should be used for the `subject` field in the data files.
 If there are conflicting values, the one further up the list takes precedence.

-If there are multiple subjects taken by different students, separate them with a comma, for example `PHYS,BIO`.

 If a subject is not in this list, please open an issue or pull request.